Trump Says He'll Sign Order To Expand Health Insurance Options

 "They would have to twist current laws into a pretzel to allow both individuals and small businesses to get insurance through associations exempt from the ACA's rules and operating across state lines," Levitt says.

 Joseph Antos, a health policy scholar at the conservative American Enterprise Institute, agrees.
-"Trying to exempt these new associations from ACA rules that apply to all other plans doesn't strike me as something that's going to stand up in federal court."
+"Trying to exempt these new associations from ACA rules that apply to all other plans doesn't strike me as something that's going to stand up in federal court," Antos says.

 Insurance markets are defined by local populations and local hospital networks, Antos says.
 There's no reason to believe that an association of people spread across many states would be able to negotiate better deals with health care providers than insurance companies already do.

 Health insurers have long opposed the idea, saying it will drive premiums higher for many consumers.
 "Association health plans would fragment and destabilize the small group market, resulting in higher premiums for many small businesses," the National Association of Insurance Commissioners said in a position paper on its website.

 Insurance premiums are based on the health status of the people who are included in the group being covered.
 Under the Affordable Care Act, those groups are defined by geography — everyone of the same age group in the same region pays the same premium for similar coverage.